Does Poetry Support Python Standards for Dependency Management?

 - Simplified Learning: Standard patterns work across tools

-Why Doesn't the Authoritative Python Packaging Guide Mention the Best Thing that's Happened to Python Packaging?How do pyenv and uv compare for Python interpreter management?
+Why Doesn't the Authoritative Python Packaging Guide Mention the Best Thing that's Happened to Python Packaging?How do mypy, pyright, and ty compare?